DynamicGoose/magma-ecs/README.md

-# Mecs
+# Magma-ECS
-M(agma)-ecs is the Entity-component-system for the Magma3D engine.
+Magma-ECS is the Entity-component-system for the Magma3D engine.

 ## Features
 - [x] Simple and Lightweight